top of page

 Shaking your fist at a car that has just pulled out from a side street and nearly taken you out, is stupid here.
 The Indonesians think “My car is bigger than your scooter, you should’ve gotten out of the way.”

 Trust me, I’ve driven cars and scooters in Bali.
 When I drive a car, I think ”These scooters are like flies, they’re always around me, getting in the way, they’re a menace.”
-Then I ride a scooter on the same day and my thinking switches to “Man, these cars are in the way, they take up too much space, their too slow, oh… there’s a gap, I’ll get into that gap, the car will have to brake, but that’s his problem, I’m in front now” Seriously, this is the mind set from both sides and I can’t stop myself thinking either way.
+Then I ride a scooter on the same day and my thinking switches to “Man, these cars are in the way, they take up too much space, their too slow, oh… there’s a gap, I’ll get into that gap, the car will have to brake, but that’s his problem, I’m in front now, why do people have cars in Bali anyway.”
+Seriously, this is the mind set from both sides and I can’t stop myself thinking either way.

 Google Image 1) Pertamina Truck 2) Coach / Tourist bus